Ross Mortgage Corporation

 - Examine all documents and mortgage loan applications verifying that all necessary information is included for approval

-- Make sure that after information is collected that it is correct, compliance standards are met, and it is in alignment with company policies
+- Ensure once all information is gathered that it is accurate, compliance standards are met, and it is in congruence with company policies

-- Search clients’ employment and financial histories thoroughly to determine accuracy of all documentation
+- Research applicant’s employment and financial history to help determine the accuracy of application and documents

 - Bachelor’s degree in business, finance, or a related field

 - At least 2 years of mortgage underwriting experience or mortgage lending experience required

 Ross Mortgage Corporation is a successful mortgage banking company with a reputation for professionalism, integrity, and quality service.
 Headquartered in Troy, Michigan, Ross is one of the top independent lenders in the Midwest and serves its valued customers through a network of offices.